JensBender/chatgpt-cover-letter-generator/README.md

 }
 ```

 Next, the `cover_letter_generator.ipynb` will create three cover letter suggestions.
-Pick the best cover letter, fine-tune it to your needs and use it to apply for the job.
+Select your preferred version, customize it to your needs and use it to apply for the job.
 ```
 John Doe
 123 Main Street